leannen2/job-application-tracker/README.md

 ## Project Description

 Users can manage their job applications by tracking the statuses of each of their applications, storing application links, and noting deadlines.
-This application is built with a Java Spring Boot backend, MySQL database, and NextJS Typescript frontend.
+This application is built with a Java Spring Boot backend, MySQL database, and Next.js with TypeScript frontend.

 # Installation